MuhammadHassaan-cyber/MuhammadHassaan-cyber/README.md

 Hello!
 I'm Hassaan

-This is my Cybersecurity Journey (and the notes to prove it) 🧩🔐 Hey there!
-Welcome to my personal cybersecurity brain-dump.
-I'm currently on a mission to become an offensive security professional (aiming for red team / pen-testing), and this repo is where I'm keeping track of the chaos.

 Think of this as my living portfolio: an honest collection of commands, tool cheat sheets, CTF write-ups, and plenty of moments where I had absolutely no idea what I was doing.